Meze 99 Classics / Neo Review: Best Audiophile Headphones for Bass

 Cons

-The Meze 99 Classics / Neo is the best headphones for bass that I've tested, period.
+The Meze 99 Classics / Neo is one of the better headphones for bass that I've tested.

-Beautiful bass in your face, with mids and highs that are non-fatiguing or completely drowned out.
-A warmer tone that is extremely fun to listen to for hours without fatigue.
+Strong bass impact, with mids and smooth highs that are non-fatiguing or completely drowned out.
+A warmer tone that is very fun to listen to for hours without fatigue.

 These are NOT your typical neutral or analytical response, they are a FUN sound signature to jam out to like at a live concert as opposed to a clinical studio.

 Let's start with the Meze's strong suit, the low-end.
-If sound quality was based on bass alone, this would easily be a 10 out of 10!
+If sound quality was based on bass alone, this would easily be an 8 or 9 out of 10!

 The bass is powerful, in your face, and with good sub-bass extension.
 If there is one critique, the bass could be punchier and not bleed as much into the lower mids.

-Some may consider the sound "boomy" or "dark", but I think there is still enough mids and highs to still appease most audiophiles.
+Some may consider the sound "boomy" or "dark", but I think there is still enough mids and highs to still appease most casual listeners, and some audiophiles.

 If there was one frequency range that is lacking, it would be the highs.